s2-streamstore/flink-connector-s2/app/README.md

 Or, you can export a fat JAR of the job and run it on something like AWS's managed Flink runtime.

-While the job is running, generate some fake eventstream data with the provided utility:
+While the job is running, generate some fake eventstream data with the provided utility.
+This will generate a sequence of events, and append them randomly across the 10 `host` streams.
+It will also write a collection of known query conversions to `/tmp/` directory, for manual verification with the Flink-computed conversions.

 ```bash
 ./gradlew runEventSpoofer